mestricDev/shoppers_drugmart_scraper/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details, or you can include the full text of the MIT License directly in the README as follows:
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Disclaimer